Danger: Explosive Tweets

 She suggests, as a rule-of-thumb, to “go after groups”, although she doesn’t exempt individuals who are “politically powerful” or who “sizeably impact society”, so long as “punishment is proportional”.
 There, though, lies the problem: how can you determine proportionality?
 How can you judge what’s an appropriate response?
 In short, how do you not be a jerk?

 In this TED talk, Jon Ronson discusses two (in some cases quite sweary) examples of where online shaming may have over-stepped the appropriate bounds of social justice.
-It’s staggering how a single misjudged attempt at irony on Twitter can explode into a tirade of abuse from well-meaning people: abuse that grows into a frenzy and demands he tweeter lose her job, which she ultimately does.
+It’s staggering how a single misjudged attempt at irony on Twitter can explode into a tirade of abuse from well-meaning people: abuse that grows into a frenzy and demands that the tweeter lose her job, which she ultimately does.
 There’s a couple more cases here:

 - Why you should think twice before shaming anyone on social media